axelhahn/bash_sqlite/docs/10_Introduction.md

 What is useful around that?

-* I want to handle a data row as a hash with keys of a table column
+* I want to handle a data row as a hash with keys of a corresponding table column
 * I want CRUD functions to be available for a table